Psalms For Life

 city of God: Selah

-4 “I name Rahab and Babylon
+4 “I will register Rahab and Babylon

-among those who know me.
+among the nations that know me.

 Philistia and Tyre too, along with Nubia: